-The legal framework governing schools finance is set down in legislation, the latest draft being The School and Early Years Finance Regulations (England) 2015.
+The legal framework governing schools finance is set down in legislation, the latest draft being The Schools and Early Years Finance (England) Regulations 2018 [PDF 281KB].

 The scheme for financing Blackpool schools

 The overriding aim of the scheme is to secure excellence in an education service in which pupils have equal opportunity to learn, grow and lead a healthy life to the greatest extent possible.